-As a company serving some of the most pristine environments in the world, Matson has taken a leadership role in promoting “green” initiatives in our business and community service activities.
+In recognition of the fact that Matson serves some of the most pristine environments in the world, we have taken an active role in promoting environmental stewardship in our business and community service activities.

 Exclusive to Guam is Matson’s environmental and community relations program, Adahi I Tano’ — which means ‘taking care of the land’.